 Across the school, we use high quality fiction and non-fiction texts as the starting points for many of our units, so that children read enjoyable books of a high standard, and use them as inspiration for their own fantastic writing.

-All of our pupils follow the Inspire Maths programme at EPJS.
+All of our pupils follow the Maths - No Problem! programme at EPJS.
 This scheme originates in Singapore, where maths attainment is among the highest in the world.
 The approach uses a combination of concrete materials (such as counters, beads and Dienes apparatus), pictorial representations and varied models to develop children's mathematical understanding.

 We also prioritise the learning of the key number facts, including number bonds and multiplication tables.
 All children have access to online games to help them to practise and master these essential skills.